pluralsight/htmlTagValidator/readme.md

 Optionally, run `grunt debug` to get extended output and start a file watcher.

+## Publishing to npm
+Publishing master as normal works for pure html implementations, but sometimes a variation is needed, for example a PHP flavor that supports inline PHP tags.

+Any variations should be on their own branch and named appropriately.
+These should be published separately as well, this can be done using npm tags.
+First change the version number in the package.json to include the language prefix, so for PHP that would be something like: `1.5.0-php` then when publishing to npm do:
+`npm publish --tag php`.
+Doing this will allow you to reference this variation in your package.json like: `"html-tag-validator": "1.5.0-php"`

+## Note on validator variations
+Anything that pertains to vanilla HTML should be implemented on master and merged into variation branches.

 ### Writing tests

 Tests refer to an HTML test file in `test/html/` and the test name is a